 How to Project Cash Flow for Your Nonprofit

-A cash flow projection is a subdocument of your nonprofit budget that estimates not just how much money you will receive and spend over the course of a year, but when you will receive and spend it.
+A cash-flow projection is a subdocument of your nonprofit budget that estimates not only how much money you’ll receive and spend over the course of a year but also when you’ll receive and spend it.
 It breaks down your budget into increments of time.
 Some organizations create quarterly (three-month) projections, some monthly, some weekly.
+It’s a good idea to do cash-flow planning monthly.

-We recommend that you project forward by going backward.
+Project forward by going backward.
+Sounds contradictory, doesn’t it?
 Create columns for the most recently completed three months of your year.
 Go through your records.
 Put any income received into the appropriate periods, and write down all your expenses in the right categories and time periods.
-Having these actual figures for the recent past helps you see patterns of income and expense.
+Don’t worry if you’ve forgotten any categories.
+Having these actual figures for the recent past helps you see patterns of income and expenses.

 Now, begin projecting: Go back to each line item and write down the estimated amount that’s due during each monthly period.
 Begin with the easy items — like the rent that’s a constant amount due on a certain day or the employer’s share of federal payroll taxes.
-Then look at the consistent bills that change a little bit over time.
+Then look at the consistent bills that vary over time.

 |Total income and balance forward||$40,603||$75,595||$45,945|